Karyapos/JFK_complete_data_analysis/Phase 2 .md

 ## Analysis Overview

-This document briefly introduces the initial phase of work on the [JFK Airport dataset](https://www.kaggle.com/datasets/deepankurk/flight-take-off-data-jfk-airport/data).
+This document provides an overview of the second phase of analysis using the [JFK Airport dataset](https://www.kaggle.com/datasets/deepankurk/flight-take-off-data-jfk-airport/data).
 The main question guiding this work is:

 **What factors most strongly affect taxi‑out times, and how?**